New understanding of Majumdar-Papapetrou and Perj\'es-Israel-Wilson solutions: Introduction

 However, whether for the MP solutions or for the PIW solutions, Hartle and Hawking \cite{har:1972} have shown that, except for the case of only point monopoles as sources, there always exist naked singularities if the space is asymptotically flat.
 In view of this point, G$\ddot{\textrm{u}}$rses and Himmeto$\bar{\textrm{g}}$lu \cite{gur:2005} placed the matter sources in multiple shells such that the naked singularities are hidden.
 In this article, with the introduction of the interior solutions, the naked singularities in both MP and PIW solutions are erased because the interior solutions are regular.
 This constitutes our new understanding of MP and PIW solutions.

 The article is organized as follows.
 In section II, we put forward six MP solutions which are all assigned with exterior and interior solutions.
-They are for the extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime, the deformed extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime, the spacetime for a dielectric sphere in uniform electric field, the spacetime generated by electric dipole and electric octupole, the general deformed extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime and the spacetime for deformed multiple extreme Reissner-Nordstr$\ddot{\textrm{o}}$m black holes.
+They are for the extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime, the deformed extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime, the spacetime for a dielectric sphere in uniform electric field, the spacetime generated by electric dipole and electric octupole, the general deformed extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime and the spacetime generated by charge distribution on a plane.
 In section III, we propose three PIW solutions with all of them are assigned with exterior and interior solutions.
 They are for the spacetime of uniformly magnetized sphere, the spacetime of general electromagnetic object and the spacetime generated by electromagnetic monopoles and dipoles.
 Finally, section IV gives the conclusion and discussion.
 Throughout the paper, we adopt the system of units in which $G=c=\hbar=4\pi\varepsilon_0=1$ and the metric signature $(-, +, +, +)$.